frederiksemmel/linicrypt_typst/main.typ

   Condition 3. is almost always fulfilled except if all the calls to the oracle return 0 by chance.

-  TODO this is the same handwavy argument as before, need to fix it.
+  TODO this is the same hand wavy argument as before, need to fix it.
 ]

 TODO Connect this corollary to collision structure.